JohanneJayde/geospatial-visualization-notification-system/README.md

 # OpenLayers + Vite

-This example demonstrates how the `ol` package can be used with [Vite](https://vitejs.dev/).

-To get started, run the following (requires Node 14+):

-    npx create-ol-app my-app --template vite
+NOTE: You must all ol and vite installed via npm

-Then change into your new `my-app` directory and start a development server (available at http://localhost:5173):
+Go into this github's local directory and start a development server (available at http://localhost:5173):

-    cd my-app
     npm start

 To generate a build ready for production: